 - Add a pinch of red pepper flakes to add some heat

-I LOVE this salad as a main dish with grilled chicken or shrimp, but it also doubles as a terrific side dish next to air fryer Chicken Tenders, a hearty chaffwich sandwich, or to lighten up a hearty meal like this Meatloaf Casserole.
+I LOVE this salad as a main dish with grilled chicken or shrimp, but it also doubles as a terrific side dish next to air fryer Chicken Tenders, a hearty chaffwich sandwich, or to lighten up a hearty meal like this Meatloaf Casserole or this Creamy Garlic Chicken.
+Or, for an extra boost of protein, serve this easy Greek salad with tuna stuffed avocados.

 With all these fresh veggies, the salad won’t freeze well.
 But the good news is that you can keep this salad tightly covered in the fridge for 3-4 days and it’ll be just fine!